marmhm/KG-metadata-tool-usability-study/turtle_introduction.md

-# A Gentle Introduction to Turtle (TTL) for Knowledge Graphs
+# Introduction to Turtle (TTL) for Knowledge Graphs

 When we talk about the **Semantic Web** and **Knowledge Graphs**, we often need a way to describe data in a simple, structured form.
 One of the most widely used formats is **Turtle (TTL)**.